marcuslindner/HOL/examples/regexpemit/README.md

 This is the project work of Andreas and Marcus Lindner in the ITP course, which was given in spring 2017 at KTH, Stockholm.
 We want to credit Thomas Tuerk for his help and comments during the course and this project.
 Furthermore, we provide the sources of further inspirations in the code in form of links in comments.

+The course slides can be found under the [documentation section](https://hol-theorem-prover.org/#doc) of the HOL web page and is linked [here](https://hol-theorem-prover.org/hol-exercises.tar.gz).

 ## Limitations